 Having two experienced outside directors actively participate in management improves management transparency and fairness.

 The current outside directors have held key positions at globally recognized companies and bring both abundant experience and global perspectives to the Board.
 Their veteran advice contributes to greater transparency and fairness of management.

 The two outside directors also serve key roles in ensuring effective and appropriate decision making by providing alternative perspectives and opinions based on many years of management experience.
 They attend meetings of the Nomination Advisory Committee and the Compensation Advisory Committee, which were established to increase transparency and objectivity in the appointment of directors and executive officers and in the setting of remuneration, as well as Management Conference meetings.

 Q3 How is GLORY enhancing corporate governance on a group-wide basis?

 Under the 2017 Medium-Term Management Plan, we are actively working to strengthen group-wide governance.

-We have developed “the Group Structure Strategy” in our 2014 Medium-Term Management Plan, which includes the strategy to enhance corporate governance on a group-wide basis.
+We are executing "the Group Governance Strategy" in our 2017 Medium-Term Management Plan, which includes the strategy to enhance corporate governance on a group-wide basis.
 This strategy is part of the Corporate Management Strategy under the Plan, which aims to strengthen the foundation of the Group management.

 By aggressively promoting this strategy, we will realign the Group operations, further strengthen our governance system, which encompasses overseas subsidiaries, and make compliance management an even more integral part of the Group operations.

 Q4 How is management supervised?

 The Board of Corporate Auditors, consisting of two full-time and two outside corporate auditors, is tasked with overseeing management.

 The Board of Corporate Auditors consists of two corporate auditors and two outside corporate auditors.
 Each corporate auditor attends important meetings such as the Board of Directors meetings and Management Conference meetings to verify the appropriate and fair deliberation of directors, and also conducts thorough audits in collaboration with accounting auditors, the Internal Audit Department and corporate auditors of subsidiaries.